kstrafe/Cxy-v0.1.0-draft.1/README.md

 "ptr" : Integer register containing the position of the text pointer.
 "mrk" : Integer register containing the position of the text marker.

+"hght" : Integer register containing the "height" (or size) of an array.
 "size" : Integer register containing the size returned by the size instruction.
 "next" : Character returned by the "next" instruction.
 "prev" : Character returned by the "prev" instruction.